cncoulter/cncoulter.github.io/_posts/2016-09-06-Purple-and-Black.md

 ---
 layout: post
 title: "Purple and Black by K.J.
 Parker"
 permalink:
 published: true
 date: 2016-09-06 20:33
-category:
-tag:
+categories:
 - reading
+tags:
+- K.J.
+Parker
 ---

-***Purple and Black* by K. J. Parker.
-Burton, MI: Subterranean Press, 2009.**
+<p style="color: gray;">Burton, MI: Subterranean Press, 2009.</p>

 I enjoyed reading K. J. Parker’s novella *The Devil You Know*, so when I stumbled upon another K. J. Parker novella at the library, I picked it up.
 When I saw that it was an epistolary novella, I knew I had to read it.
 Just the other week, I had the thought that the epistolary form is regrettably underused.